tansaku/battleships-1/crc.md

 Responsibilities:

 - Have certain lengths.
-- has a fully define location
+- Has a fully defined location
 - Reports hits
 - Reports sinking